apache/kylin/website/_docs21/howto/howto_upgrade.md

 Below are versions specific guides:

+## Upgrade from v2.1.0 to v2.2.0

+Kylin v2.2.0 cube metadata is compitable with v2.1.0, but you need aware the following changes:

+* Cube ACL is removed, use Project Level ACL instead.
+You need to manually configure Project Permissions to migrate your existing Cube Permissions.
+Please refer to [Project Level ACL](/docs21/tutorial/project_level_acl.html).

 ## Upgrade from v2.0.0 to v2.1.0

 Kylin v2.1.0 cube metadata is compitable with v2.0.0, but you need aware the following changes.